aunum/gold/pkg/v1/agent/q/README.md

 ![q-learning](https://wikimedia.org/api/rest_v1/media/math/render/svg/678cb558a9d59c33ef4810c9618baf34a9577686)

 Q-learning is an off-policy form of [temporal difference](https://en.wikipedia.org/wiki/Temporal_difference_learning).
-The agent has no concept of the environment and simply learns by storing a quality value for the state that it encountered and the reward that it recieved for the action taken along with the expected future reward.
+The Agent simply learns by storing a quality value for the state that it encountered and the reward that it recieved for the action taken along with the discounted future reward.

 An agent will explore or exploit the Q-values based on the `epsilon` hyperparameter.